Investigation of political donations in B.C. referred to RCMP

 The Liberals raised $12.6-million in 2016, while the NDP raised $6.2-million.

-With a file from Ian BaileyReport Typo/Error
+With a report from Ian BaileyReport Typo/Error

 Follow us on Twitter: @GlobeBC